THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-But then I checked it out and all 50 states are in fact listed.
+But then I checked it out, and all 50 states are listed.

 #25.
 Over 60 communities throughout the U.S. have their own local currency.

-While every place in the Us will accept US currency, there are some places that have their own money.
+While every place in the U.S. will accept U.S. currency, some places have their own money.